TsienJin/SC1015-Project/README.md

 > 1. Strength of linear kernal
 >
 > 2. Why RBF kernal is good (also explain briefly what is RBF kernal)

+### Why RBF kernal is good

+Radial Basis Function (RBF) kernel is one of the default kernel used with the sklearn's SVM classification algorithm.
+It can be described using the following formula: insert formula here

+The gamma of the model is a scalar that defines how much influence a single training point has.
+The larger gamma is, the closer other points must be to affect the model.
+Using RBF we can set the gamma manually and control individual points' influence on the overall algorithm and model.
+This allows us to manipulate how much we want each variable to influence the classification process.
+(Less significant variables can be given a larger gamma while more significant variables can be given a lower gamma, note that gamma must always be more than zero)

 `Limits of SVM poly kernal (XH)`